sergiocpxfontes/upgrad_surprisehousing/README.md

 ## General Information
 - A US-based housing company named Surprise Housing has decided to enter the Australian market.
 The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
 - The company is looking at prospective properties to buy to enter the market.
 For the same purpose, the company has collected a [data set](train.csv) from the sale of houses in Australia.
 A detailed explanation of the data set can be found [here](data_description.txt)
-- MISSING extra questions PDF
+- The subjective questions PDF file can be found [here](SubjectiveQuestions.pdf)

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->
 ## Analysis